Ayushgadre/QuillAudits-Task/README.md

 - TypeScript helps improve code quality by providing type-checking and better development experience.

 Happy coding!
-If you have any questions or need assistance, feel free to reach out.
+If you have any questions or need assistance, feel free to reach out to me.